jasonjjjc/flash-IT/README.md

 Longed For

-I would have liked to have a larger database of question and answers but the time constraints restricted us significantly.
+I would have liked to have a larger database of questions and answers but the time constraints restricted us significantly.